agibsonsw/PrintHtml/readme.md

 - agibsonsw: Original idea and algorithm for the plugin
 - Paul Boddie: Desktop module for open files in web browser cross platform
 - Print-Color and Print-Grayscale tmThemes were derived from Monokai Bright

+#Version 0.5.5
+- Various bug fixes
+- Add color filters that can be applied to a theme
+- Add shift_brightness to solve an issue I had with copying the html of very dark themes into Outlook at work

 #Version 0.5.0
 - Added ability to define path to save generated html to a specific folder with optional timestamp